yzdgit/dates/README.md

 # **Misk Data Science Immersive**
 ## Capstone - Saudi Date Type Prediction App [Deep Learning]

+An application where you can take a photo of a date fruit and tells you which type of date it is.

 [iOS App]() (offline)

 [Report]() (offline)